 Travelling Europe and Russia until 1869, Ludwig Rainer returned home and later became an innkeeper in Tyrol, organising regular concerts at his Hotel Seehof in the village of Archenkirch, Achensee.
 The hotel no longer stands, but he is forever known not just as an entertainer, but a pioneer of Tirol tourism, whereby making it possible for singers to perform at home.

-However, the Seehofkapelle (Seehof Chapel), which he had built next to the hotel, is still standing opposite the lake ship station.
+However, the Seehofkapelle (Seehof Chapel), which he had built next to the hotel, still stands opposite the lake ship station.

-Silent Night is the most popular Christmas Carol, one of the best known songs and quite possibly the song that is the most well-travelled and dispersed throughout the world.
-While you can journey on a location trail across Austria for the 200th year anniversary of Silent Night, its message of peace is everlasting, and its meaning just as special today, as it ever was.
+Silent Night is the most popular Christmas Carol, one of the best-known songs and quite possibly the song that is the most well-travelled and dispersed throughout the world.
+While you can journey on a location trail across Austria, its message of peace is everlasting, and its meaning is just as special today as it ever was.

-A message many people will be reverberating this Christmas Eve as it echos from homes, churches and streets on every corner of the planet.
+A message many people will be reverberating this Christmas Eve as it echoes from homes, churches and streets on every corner of the planet.

-- For further information, in-depth history and further stories on Silent Night locations visit the dedicated website set up for the 200th Anniversary.
-The Austria Tourism website lists a timetable of events across the three regions associated with the song.
+- For further information and stories on Silent Night locations visit the dedicated website set up for the 200th Anniversary.

-- If you want to visit Salzburg at Christmas and learn more about the Silent Night song, this website provides specific information of events and locations in the city and the wider SalzburgerLand region.
+- Visit Salzburg at Christmas and learn more about the Silent Night song.
+This website provides specific information about events and locations in the city and the wider SalzburgerLand region.

-- More information on the city of Steyr during advent can be found here, with details of the Christkindl region and the Pilgrimage Trail readily at hand.
+- More information on the city of Steyr during advent can be found here, with details of the Christkindl region and the Pilgrimage Trail.
 For further details about travel in the region on Upper Austria, start here.

-- For a list of things to do in advent season in Tirol, related to the story of Silent Night and its dissemination, start here to plan your journey in the musical valleys.
+- For a list of things to do in the advent season in Tirol, related to the story of Silent Night, start here to plan your journey in the musical valleys.